realized that public affairs were also my affairs. I

 -- Gunter Grass

-free, self-respecting, and autonomous citizens
+free, self-respecting, and autonomous citizens there

-can be no guarantee of external peace.
+no guarantee of external peace.

 generation that acquires knowledge without ever understanding

-how that knowledge can benefit the community is a
+how that knowledge can benefit the community is a generation

 -- Elizabeth L. Hollander (1817-1885)